-When using USS, you can specify values for built-in
+When using Unity style sheet (USS), you can specify values for

 VisualElement.
-Values assigned in C# override values from a Unity style sheet (USS).
+Values assigned in C# override values from a USS file.

-You can extend USS with the Custom Properties API.
-Custom Properties require the
+You can extend USS with custom properties.
+Custom USS Properties require the

-UIElements only supports the pixelThe smallest unit in a computer image.
+UI Toolkit supports pixelsThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

 See in Glossary (

-0 is a special value that doesn’t require a unit of messurement.
+0 is a special value that doesn’t require a unit of measurement.